Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 - Creates a new DataFrame that contains:
     - The column with the original data
     - A new column with the return value of the UDF
-- Creates a new DataFrame that just contains the rows where the function determined that the sentiment was happy.
+- Creates a new DataFrame that just contains the rows where the UDF determined that the sentiment was happy.

 See the topics that follow for more on how this works.